BridgetAdeyemi/Theme-Selection/README.md

 **How to Use the Project**
 - Open the index.html file in a browser.
 - Click on any of the theme buttons to change the background color of the page.

+**Live Demo**
+Checkout the live version of the project here